Introduction

 Getting Started

-This section describes how to get JOGOS_SDK up and running in your engine.
+This section explains how to get started and run the JOGOS_SDK

 <script src="https://www.jogos.com/sdk/jogos-sdk-v1.js"></script>